finnmcclone/Databae/README.md

 -Finn McClone, Andi Brandsness, James Holtz, and Spencer Gariano

 Description:
-This project is a  for Whitworth students.
-First wel gathered data from students using a google sheet questionnaire.
+This project is a matching service for Whitworth students.
+First we gathered data from students using a google sheet questionnaire.
 Each person was asked 10 matchmaking questions as well as general information questions such as email and name.
 That data was put into a MySQL database as shown in the relations below.
 Our keys are ID, QuestionID, ResponseID, and PersonID, and each are foreign keys to each other table.